Towards AMS measurements of $^{91}$Nb, $^{94}$Nb and $^{93}$Mo produced in fusion environment: Results and Discussion

-A summary of the results of the experiment to identify suitable molecular systems for \textsuperscript{91,94}Nb and \textsuperscript{93}Mo measurements at VERA is shown in \autoref{tab:bachthesis}.
-For the three elements, the monoxide anions (XO\textsuperscript{--}) provide high output currents, reaching more than 1\,\textmu A of \textsuperscript{93}NbO\textsuperscript{--} in some cases.
+Typical transmissions through the cooler for all these ion species are between 30\% and 50\%. (despite these losses, the overall detection efficiency is higher than at any high-energy AMS facility since abundant charge states like the 3+ can be used after the accelerator and the virtually isobar-free ion beam allows almost 100\% efficiency of the ROI in the detector).
+For the three elements, the monoxide anions (XO\textsuperscript{--}) provide high output currents, reaching more than 1\,\textmu A of \textsuperscript{93}NbO\textsuperscript{–-} in some cases.
 Nevertheless, all these anions suffered photodetachment even by their interaction with our laser with the lowest photon energy: the red laser, with a wavelength of 637\,nm.